vivaansinghvi07/connect-4/README.md

 # Connect Four
 A two-player version of Connect Four!
 To play, simply visit the webpage [here](https://vivaansinghvi07.github.io/connect-four/).
 This game is meant to be played on a horizontal display.

+## Credits
+- Animation would not be possible if not for the [animejs](https://animejs.com/) library.
+- Assets (such as the pieces and the board) were made in Google Drawings.

 ## Features
 - Smooth animations for every aspect of the game (placing pieces, resetting the board, and even highlighting a winning combination)
 - Automatic, fast win detection